rockerBOO/awesome-neovim/README.md

 - [NTBBloodbath/cheovim](https://github.com/NTBBloodbath/cheovim) - Neovim configuration switcher written in Lua.
 Inspired by chemacs.
 - [chiyadev/dep](https://github.com/chiyadev/dep) - An alternative to packer.nvim.
 It was built to be even better and easier to use.
 Context can be found [here](https://chiya.dev/posts/2021-11-27-why-package-manager).
 - [rktjmp/pact.nvim](https://github.com/rktjmp/pact.nvim) - Semantic version aware plugin manager 🔪🩸🐐.
-- [folke/lazy.nvim](https://github.com/folke/lazy.nvim) - 💤 A modern plugin manager for Neovim.
+- [folke/lazy.nvim](https://github.com/folke/lazy.nvim) - 💤 A modern plugin manager, featuring a graphical interface, async execution, a lockfile and more.

 ### LSP